Net-zero emissions: Types of greenhouse gas

 It will be quicker to reach net-zero emissions for CO_{2} alone rather than CO_{2} plus other greenhouse gases like methane, nitrous oxide and fluorinated gases.
 The net-zero target date for non-CO_{2} emissions is later partly because modellers assume that some of these emissions such as methane from farming are harder to phase out.
 Emissions of short-lived gases such as methane do not accumulate in the climate system in the same way that CO_{2} does.
 Therefore there is no need to reduce them to zero to halt global warming.
 This is because reductions in emissions of short-lived gases cause an immediate decline in the resulting radiative forcing.
 Radiative forcing is the change in the Earth's energy balance that they cause.
 However, these potent but short-lived gases will drive temperatures higher in the short term.
-This could possibly push the rise in temperature past the 1.5 °C threshold much earlier.A comprehensive net-zero emissions target would include all greenhouse gases.
+This could possibly push the rise in temperature past the 1.5 °C threshold much earlier.
+A comprehensive net-zero emissions target would include all greenhouse gases.

 Some targets aim to reach net-zero emissions only for carbon dioxide.
 Others aim to reach net-zero emissions of all greenhouse gases.
 Robust net zero standards state that all greenhouse gases should be covered by a given actor's targets.

 Some authors say that carbon neutrality strategies focus only on carbon dioxide, but net zero includes all greenhouse gases.
 However some publications, such as the national strategy of France, use the term "carbon neutral" to mean net reductions of all greenhouse gases.
 The United States has pledged to achieve "net zero" emissions by 2050.
 As of March 2021 it had not specified which greenhouse gases will be included in its target.

 Terminology

 Countries, local governments, corporations, and financial institutions may all announce pledges for achieving to reach net-zero emissions.

 In climate change discussions, the terms net zero, carbon neutrality, and climate neutrality are often used as if they mean the same thing.
 In some contexts, however, they have different meanings from each other.
 The sections below explain this.
 People often use these terms without rigorous standard definitions.
+António Guterres, the UN secretary-general, announced at COP 26 in 2021 that the UN was commissioning a group of experts to propose standards in meaning and measurement to promote more consistent use of terminology on the part of non-state actors.